PoBO: A Polynomial Bounding Method for Chance-Constrained Yield-Aware Optimization of Photonic ICs: Numerical Results

 We use 2nd-order polynomials to approximate the three analytical functions and bound the chance constraint with an order-10 optimal polynomial kinship function.
 As shown in Table~\ref{tab:syn_result}, compared with the moment method~\cite{cui2020chance}, the proposed PoBO method produces a better objective value and smaller gaps for chance constraints while meeting the pre-specified yield requirement.
 Clearly, a smaller $\epsilon_i$ produces a higher yield.
 The moment bounding method fails to work when $\epsilon=0.01$ while our PoBO can still solve this problem.
+Fig.~\ref{fig:different_rho} shows the obtained yield under different risk levels $\epsilon$ and polynomial kinship orders.
+The kinship order influences the bounding quality and leads to different yield.
+However, the results are all of the high quality, leading to certified designs.